joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/04/14/technology/amazon-buys-globalstar-space-internet.html

 **Appeals Court Ends Contempt Inquiry Into Deportation Flights**\
-`A federal judge’s nearly yearlong effort to investigate whether the Trump administration had violated his order had become a flashpoint in the president’s battles with the courts.`\
+`A federal judge’s nearly yearlong effort to investigate whether the Trump administration had violated his order had become a point of contention in the president’s battles with the courts.`\
 https://www.nytimes.com/2026/04/14/us/politics/deportation-flights-trump-contempt.html

 **Can Sam Altman Be Trusted?**\